Title: On the Verge (Prelude to an Admission of Love)

 “You’d be surprised.
 He will, too, next time he flies out there.”

 Mulder is inclined to distrust nearly everything and everybody but his gut is telling him Walker is being truthful.
-Maybe he really is what he appears to be and just wants to help.
+Maybe he really is what he appears and just wants to help.

 “Now it’s my turn to ask questions.”
 Walker approaches and takes a long, close look at the wound on Mulder’s temple.
 “What happened here?”